EECS4461/Group8/docs/Deliverable4/DEL4B_FinalReport/Team08_FinalReport.md

 ## **§2.
 Simulation Design & Implementation**
 ### **System Overview**:
-The central goal of this research is to model the confrontation between automated bots and platform AI on social media platforms, aiming to study their dynamic behavior in the information ecosystem.
-The dynamic confrontation in the model is reflected in the fact that the bots constantly adjust their strategies to bypass detection, while the platform AI optimizes its algorithms to improve recognition.
-The emergence of this phenomenon mimics the challenges of content censorship in reality.
-The core components of the system include three main agents: the Bot Agent, the Review AI Agent (ModAIAgent), and the Real User Agent (HumanUserAgent).
-In addition, the recommender system dynamically adjusts the visibility of the content, which in turn affects the interaction and information dissemination among the agents.
-The simulation employs the Mesa framework for agent modeling and visualization; the spatial structure of the model uses GridSpace for compatibility with Mesa's visualization tools, and simulates the geographic location of agents and their interaction patterns in social platforms.
+The core components of the model include multiple agents interacting within a 2D grid-based environment to simulate the dynamics of ad dissemination and detection on social platforms.
+These agents are:

+1. **Original Posts (Red Grids)**: Represent authentic content originating from users or brands.
+2. **Ad Posts (Blue Grids)**: Represent advertisements posted by bots around original posts.
+3. **Ad Bots (Green Triangles)**: Automated agents that post ads, collaborate with other bots, and attempt to evade detection.
+4. **Human Users (Yellow Dots)**: Realistic user agents who interact with ad posts through actions such as liking, purchasing, or reporting.
+5. **Platform Detection AI**: A system that monitors agent behavior, identifies suspicious accounts, and removes high-risk posts or bots.

+The emergent phenomenon arises from the dynamic interactions among these agents.
+Ad bots amplify their influence by collaborating to generate likes and comments, misleading human users into engaging with fraudulent content.
+The platform’s detection AI counters this by analyzing abnormal patterns in engagement metrics and user reports, leading to an ongoing "algorithmic arms race" between manipulative bots and defensive AI systems.
 ### **Simulation Environment**:
-This simulation model is based on a hybrid spatial environment combining GridSpace and NetworkGrid for simulating interactions between robotic agents, real user agents and auditing AI agents.
-The environment simulates a complex social platform where the behavior of the agents is not only affected by their physical location but also by the dynamic changes in social relationships.
+The simulation employs a hybrid spatial environment combining a **2D grid** for agent placement and movement with a **network structure** to represent social relationships.
+Key features of the environment include:

 1\.
 Mixed space environments
-* GridSpace: GridSpace is a 50x50 two-dimensional grid where agents are randomly distributed in grid cells to simulate user and bot behaviors on a social platform by interacting with agents in neighboring cells.
+* GridSpace: GridSpace is a 40x40 two-dimensional grid where agents are randomly distributed in grid cells to simulate user and bot behaviors on a social platform by interacting with agents in neighboring cells.
 The grid simplifies location management and supports efficient visualization and presentation.
 Multiple agents may occupy the same grid cell, simulating the interactions of overlapping users and bots on the platform.
 * Social Network (NetworkGrid): on top of the grid space, the model builds a network of social relationships to simulate the attention and interactions between users.
 Each user agent influences the propagation of content recommendations by following other users.
 The social network maps the behavioral patterns of users and their feedback on the recommended content.

 2\.
 Key agents and their behaviors